Who are we?

 Jim Louth – Director and founder of Undiscovered Destinations

-Mark's love of geography and the natural environment stems from an early age.
-After leaving school Mark embarked on a round the world trip that embedded a passion for experiencing new countries and cultures.
-Mark has over 10 years of experience in the travel industry and recent travel highlights include scaling the limestone peaks of the Tsingy in Madagascar, feeling very small at the vast canyon of Jebel Shams in Oman, and getting up close and personal with elephants at a conservation project in Myanmar.
+My passion is geography and the natural world so working in travel is a natural fit.
+I have a bunch of different hats at UD including sales, designing new tours, and working closely with overseas colleagues to name but a few.
+Recent travel highlights include exploring the ancient pyramids of Meroe in Sudan, marvelling at the beauty of the High Caucasus mountains in Georgia, and tracking gorillas in Uganda.
 All-time travel highlight?
 Tough one but it has to be scaling the awesome tepui mountain of Roraima in Venezuela.
-Mark is a passionate environmentalist and has also worked with communities and the third sector across the North East of England promoting renewable energy and resource efficiency, raising awareness of the local and regional impact of Climate Change and raising the profile of fuel poverty.
-In his spare time Mark is a sports and outdoor enthusiast with a particular love of cycling and recently completed the 1000 mile ride from Lands End to John O'Groats.
+Mark is a passionate environmentalist and has also worked with communities across the North East of England promoting renewable energy and resource efficiency, raising awareness of the local and regional impact of Climate Change and raising the profile of fuel poverty.
+In his spare time Mark is a sports and outdoor enthusiast with a particular love of tennis and cycling and has completed the 1000 mile ride from Lands End to John O'Groats amongst other long distance rides.

 Linda joins Undiscovered Destinations having relished the thrill of travel for many years during a career in Hospitality Management and, for the past 14 years, in the travel industry.
 She has been fortunate enough to visit a number of destinations worldwide but has a particular love for Africa, admiring the beauty and history of the continent, its magnificent wildlife and wonderful, proud and resilient people who exhibit a real joy for life in often trying conditions.
 She shares our keen interest in emerging destinations and is looking forward to the day to day involvement with them.
 When not travelling Linda has a love of nature and wildlife, in particular England's Lake District and is an avid reader.

 Jan eventually met with Mark from Undiscovered Destinations in Sudan, of all places, and from the first moment it was clear that there was a mutual travel philosophy.
-Stranded in Istanbul with a few pints of Turkish beer it was obvious that we had to meet again, so after a short meeting in Newcastle, Jan joined the team in June 2014.
+Stranded in Istanbul with a few pints of Turkish beer it was obvious that they had to meet again, so after a short meeting in Newcastle, Jan joined the team in June 2014.
+Since then Jan has been working as the company's representative for Scandinavia working from his office in Denmark.

 Favourite country/destination - Peru - which was where I got my serious and potentially fatal travel bug infection!
 I also feel very much at home in an Amazonian dug-out canoo, on the Galapagos Islands and in rural mainland Greece feasting on Souvlaki and Tzatziki.